zaky-fetoh/zaky-fetoh/README.md

 ### Hi there 👋
-I'm a MSc Student doing research on deep learning.
+I'm a MSc Student doing deep learning research.

-I love reading Deep learning research Paper and studing math.
+I love reading Deep learning research Paper and studying math.

 I can build complex RESTfull and GraphQL API Using NodeJS.